Lombiq/Helpful-Extensions/Readme.md

 Migrating users from Orchard 1 is also possible with this feature: Import the same way as other Orchard 1 contents, and users will generate automatically, meaning you don't have to do anything else.

-Each generated user will have the corresponding email, user-name and roles, and a new random password. **Keep in mind that in Orchard 1, user-names could contain any characters, but in Orchard Core, it is limited by default.** [Check out the default configuration](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore.Modules/OrchardCore.Setup/Startup.cs#L44) and adjust it in your application if needed.
+Each generated user will have the corresponding email, user-name, roles, and a new random password. **Keep in mind that in Orchard 1, user-names could contain any characters, but in Orchard Core, it is limited by default.** [Check out the default configuration](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore.Modules/OrchardCore.Setup/Startup.cs#L44) and adjust it in your application if needed.

 If your use-case would be different than what's done in the default user converter, implement the `IOrchardUserConverter` service, and the default one won't be executed.